 Erwin had his political plum but now he wanted “satisfaction” in

 an “affair of honor,” a violent Southern custom better known as

-new postmaster and his friends shopped around for a second to deliver Houston
+new postmaster and his friends shopped around for a second to deliver

-around Nashville and no one could be found
+considerable popularity around Nashville and no one could be found

 a professional duelist from Missouri, one John T. Smith.
 (That’s

 believed to have been an assumed name for obvious reasons.)

 Houston had been in Washington while all this was going on.
 When

-word reached town that the congressman was on his way to his district, on the day he was expected to
+word reached town that the congressman was on his way to his district,

-the Nashville Inn to await his arrival.
+supporters of the postmaster gathered at the Nashville Inn to await

-friends was a Col. McGregor, who would cheerfully
+One of Houston’s friends was a Col. McGregor, who would cheerfully

 stand as his second.
 Soon after Houston hit town, Smith approached

 McGregor in front of the inn.